WP Rocket Review: Love it and Leave it

 You can clean and minify the Block Library CSS and other CSS files yourself and load them where they are needed.

-If you don’t need those files, you can simply unload them from the entire site using a function.
+If you don’t need those files, you can simply unload them from the entire site using a function or Perfmatters

 Once you clean, minify and load your CSS where it is needed, you won’t have to worry about it anymore.

-I think that combining CSS files is not a good idea and WP Rocket knows that and warns you about the practice
+I think that combining JS files is not a good idea and WP Rocket knows that and warns you about the practice

 WP Rocket: Lazy Loading (3)

-I totally recommend lazy loading, but WordPress does it natively so I don’t think you need a plugin to do that.
+I totally recommend lazy loading, but WordPress does it natively so I don’t think you need a plugin to do that 100% of the time.

-In some cases, the class attribute is missing and that could be the reason why your images, videos, and Iframes are not being lazy loaded natively.
+In some cases, the class attribute is missing from your media files and that could be the reason why your images, videos, and Iframes are not being lazy loaded natively.

-if you want to add the class attribute, you can use this Code Snippets
+if you want to add the class attribute, you can use this Code Snippet

 WP Rocket: Preloading (4)